lkerr/groundfish-MSE/documentation/hpccUMASS_intro.md

 ## Preliminary set up

 You will need to be on the UMass network to access the server.
 If you work remotely, you'll need to set up __VPN__ on your computer following the instructions at https://www.umassd.edu/cits/vpn/.
+[ST 3/26/19: No-one in the MSE user group has yet needed to use a VPN in order to access the HPCC.
+It seems worthwhile to try skipping this step and then coming back to it if there are issues.]

 ## Request access to the Cluster